 This handbook is designed for students entering the M.S. or Ph.D.
-Programs in Geological Sciences, Environmental Geosciences, and Environmental Geosciences/Toxicology during the 2015 - 2016 academic year.
+Programs in Earth and Environmental Sciences, Environmental Geosciences, and Environmental Geosciences/Toxicology during the 2018 - 2019 academic year.
 It provides an overview of the program, specifies program requirements, and contains information about policies that relate to the graduate experience.
 In general, the policies in effect when a student enters the program remain applicable to that student through completion of their degree program.
 You should be aware of two key issues with respect to using this handbook.
 First, it covers the primary requirements established by the Program, Department, College and University, but there may be additional expectations established by your advisor or employment supervisor.
 It is essential that you communicate as soon as possible on arriving at MSU, and regularly throughout the year with your advisor/supervisor.
 You should ask them directly about their expectations of you regarding the frequency and approach to regular communication.
 Second, this handbook does not cover all of the applicable rules, especially those relating to special circumstances.
 If you have any questions or concerns relating to your graduate experience, requirements, or policies, you are encouraged to discuss them with:

-- 1. Your graduate advisor - 2.
-Dr. David T. Long, Graduate Director 141 Natural Science Building (517) 353-9618 (517) 353-8787 fax long@msu.edu - 3.
-Ms. Pam Robinson, Graduate Secretary 207 Natural Science Building (517) 353-3263 (517) 353-8787 fax robin433@cns.msu.edu - 4.
-Mr. Dallas Coryell, Supervisor/Fiscal Officer 207 Natural Science Building coryelld@cns.msu.edu - 5.
-Mrs. Judi Smelser, Administrative Assistant 207 Natural Science Building (517) 884-8473 (517) 353-8787 fax lynde@msu.edu
+- 1. Your graduate advisor

+- 2. Dr. Allen McNamara

+Graduate Director

+311 Natural Science Building

+(517) 353-1343

+allenmc@msu.edu

-6. Ms. Brittany Walter, Receptionist 207 Natural Science Building (517) 355-4626 (517) 353-8787 fax mcmurph2@msu.edu
+- 3. Ms. Pam Robinson Graduate Secretary 207 Natural Science Building (517) 353-3271 robin433@msu.edu

+- 4. Mr. Dallas Coryell

+Supervisor/Fiscal Officer

+207 Natural Science Building

+(517) 353-3275

+coryelld@cns.msu.edu

+- 5. Mrs. Judi Smelser

+Department Communications

+Administrative Assistant

+207 Natural Science Building

+(517) 884-8473

+smelserm@msu.edu

+- 6. Ms. Brittany Walter

+Receptionist

+207 Natural Science Building

+(517) 355-4626

+walterb8@msu.edu

+- 7. Dr. David W. Hyndman

+Department Chair

-7. Dr. David W. Hyndman, Chair 207 Natural Science Building (517) 355-4626 (517) 353-8787 fax hyndman@cns.msu.edu
+207 Natural Science Building

+(517) 355-4626

+hyndman@msu.edu